tmzh/tmzh.github.io/content/post/2018-04-28-predicting-the-primary-role-of-cricket-player-using-machine-learning-part-2.md

        'Wicketkeeper', 'Bowling allrounder', 'Batting allrounder'], dtype=object)
 ```

-The playing role definiton is too granular.
+The playing role definition is too granular.
 We want fewer variety of roles so that each role gets sufficient sample data points to train the model.
 Also the role tagging done by Cricinfo is not consistent.
 For e.g., not all opening batsmen have been tagged with the opening batsman role.
 So we define a mapping function to group playing roles in to 4 different categories `['Batsman','Bowler','Wicketkeeper','Allrounder']`

 ```python
 def get_role(role):